 Light Thai Glass Noodle Salad (Yum Woon Sen)

-Yum Woon Sen is a light Thai glass noodle salad made with bean thread noodles, ground pork, shrimp, peanuts, and fresh herbs tossed in a spicy and sour Thai dressing.
-This gluten-free salad recipe makes a refreshing meal and only takes 30 minutes to put together.
+Yum Woon Sen is a light and refreshing Thai glass noodle salad using bean thread noodles, shrimp, ground pork, peanuts, and fresh herbs, all tossed in a spicy, tangy dressing.
+It’s quick to prepare and ready in just 30 minutes.

-Although both of them are naturally gluten-free, bean thread noodles turn transparent when cooked, so they are often referred to as “glass noodles.”
-The noodles increase their volume significantly when cooked, and they stretch, so cut them with kitchen scissors into pieces of manageable length (but not too short).
+Naturally gluten-free, these noodles turn transparent when cooked, earning the name “glass noodles.”
+They expand significantly and stretch, so trim them with kitchen scissors into manageable lengths—but not too short.

 - Glass noodles — These very thin clear noodles are also sometimes labeled mung bean thread, cellophane noodles or Thai vermicelli.

-- Shrimp — use any size shrimp.
-I like medium-sized the best.
+- Shrimp and Ground Pork— use any size shrimp.
 You can also add more seafood like squid, muscles, crab meat, or scallop.
+You can use ground chicken instead of ground pork, or omit it.

 - Fresh chili — traditionally, the tiny red bull’s eye chili is used, which is a very spicy chili.
 If you prefer a milder taste, remove the seeds first or use red finger chili instead.

-- Thai salad dressing — red chili, garlic, fish sauce, lime, and palm sugar are needed.
+- For the salad dressing — garlic, fish sauce, lime, and palm sugar are needed.
 Palm sugar brings a caramel-like sweetness to the dressing.
 You can use brown sugar if palm sugar is not available.
 Adjust the flavor balance to suit your preference – more sweet or less spicy, etc.

 How to make Thai glass noodle salad